dylanmei/statsd-cloudwatch-backend/README.md

 The *namespace*, and *region* settings are required.
 The *dimensions* structure is optional.
 The *accessKeyId* and *secretAccessKey* settings are not required if the EC2 instance is configured with an instance-profile with permissions to write to CloudWatch.

-## Enabling

-Add the `statsd-cloudwatch-backend` backend to the list of StatsD backends in the StatsD configuration file:

-    {
-        backends: ["statsd-cloudwatch-backend"]
-    }

-Start/restart the statsd daemon and your StatsD metrics should now be pushed to your AWS CloudWatch service.